josdem/blog-hugo/content/techtalk/java/streams.md

 jeduan
 tgrip
 ```
 And you want to get each line as a String element in a List.
-In Java 8, you can use `Files.lines` to read file as Stream.
+Then, you can use `Files.lines` to read a file as Stream.

 ```java
 import java.util.List;